-For instance, a short and quick review of the statistical concepts in the pdf: investments review notes (but you can use any introductory time series book).
-An introduction to diffusions in the pdf: Continuous time review notes (or the appendix of Asset Pricing).
+For instance, a short and quick review of the statistical concepts in the pdf: notes.dvi (but you can use any introductory time series book).
+An introduction to diffusions in the pdf: continuous time review.pdf (or the appendix of Asset Pricing).
 There are also many youtube videos.